-- satisfaction very seriously.
+3. I know this about coffee because one of my first assignments as DQA at 25 Benny's was to review market research on the issue.
+Benny's takes customer 26 satisfaction very seriously.
 We are constantly measuring customer satisfaction 27 through a variety of methods.
 We have response cards at our stores; we offer 28 promotions through our 1-800 number available to customers to give us feedback; 29 and we review and address every negative comment or complaint we receive.
 In 30 addition to these methods of gauging the level of satisfaction of our current 31 customers, we also study the needs and wants of potential customers through 32 market research tools like surveys and product testing.
 We use a company called 33 The Nina Project for our surveys.
-The Nina Project has a database of 10,000 34 - Nina Project.
-If we have a new product idea, or if sales slump for a particular menu item, or if we want to know if people prefer paper or plastic straws with or without consumers who have agreed to periodically participate in market research for The
+The Nina Project has a database of 10,000 34 35 consumers who have agreed to periodically participate in market research for The Nina Project.
+If we have a new product idea, or if sales slump for a particular menu 36 item, or if we want to know if people prefer paper or plastic straws with or without 37 wrappers, we develop a survey or product test with The Nina Project.
+They conduct 38 the study and provide us with the results.
+39

-- 38 wrappers, we develop a survey or product test with The Nina Project.
-They conduct - 39 the study and provide us with the results. - 40 4.
 We did one such study regarding fast food coffee in February 2021.
-The 41 survey results were available to us March 2021--Exhibit 7.
-This was done because - we were scoring low in customer satisfaction regarding our coffee.
+The survey results were available to us March 2021--Exhibit 7.
+This was done because we were scoring low in customer satisfaction regarding our coffee.
 I studied The